 Elementary Writing: Animal Stories enrolls you with your child(ren) in this class.
 Since the writing activities are flexible and you get to choose your own books, this class is a perfect fit for a variety of ages, particularly for those kids in the Partnership Writing natural stage of growth.
 Together you will read the stories and examine them.
 You'll read the assignments and support your kids in doing the activities; then you will report back to the instructor by posting your children's writing.
 We find that many kids have a much more successful experience with writing when a parent is involved in the whole process.

-This is an excellent class to take after Brave Writer 101: Guided Writing Process or once you've worked through The Writer's Jungle (though neither is required).
-Brave Writer techniques such as list-making, freewriting, revision strategies and editing are all used in this new context of story-writing.
+This is an excellent class to take after Brave Writer 101: Guided Writing Process or once you've worked through the Writer's Jungle or Growing Brave Writers (though not a required prerequisite).
+Brave Writer techniques such as list-making, freewriting, revision strategies, and editing are all used in this new context of story-writing.
 Parents are encouraged and taught how to facilitate the writing process so that you and your kids feel successful and nurtured along the way.
 The final short story is worthy of printing and binding, and even illustrating.
 Many kids share their stories with relatives and friends as a way to celebrate their successful completion of a fictional narrative.
 Believe me!
 You'll love the results!

-You’ll also want to be stocked with your own selection of animal stories to read.
+You’ll want to be stocked with your own selection of animal stories to read, appropriate to the ages and interests of your kids.
 Here are some suggestions if you’re looking for a place to start:

 Anansi the Spider stories